Ivory Wilderness Conservation

 At the centre of it all, the core ethos of Ivory Wilderness is an utmost respect and passion for wildlife and the desire to conserve local biodiversity for future generations.
 In sharing this bushveld experience with others, we are privileged to be able to contribute to this cause and thank you also for your support in our local wildlife.

-The proceeds from the Klaserie Private Nature Reserve Conservation Levy go directly to supporting the entirety of the reserve on a day-to-day basis, conserving this vast wilderness and it's more vulnerable wildlife.
+The proceeds from the Klaserie Private Nature Reserve Conservation Levy directly support wildlife conservation initiatives in the nature reserve, conserving this vast wilderness and it's more vulnerable wildlife.
 This ranges from anti-poaching technology and improving the fences to team training and functional equipment.
 With the technology and funding required to effectively conserve this habitat ever increasing, your support goes a long way.
-In 2020, the Conservation Levy will increase to ZAR 210 per day per person (applies to those over 12 years in age).
+In 2021, the Conservation Levy will increase to ZAR 230 per day per person (applies to those over 12 years in age).

 The above levies primarily approach wildlife conservation and community outreach through: